Weirdest Lost and Found Items – And How to Get Your Stuff Back

 - About a gazillion smartphones and tablets

-That last figure may be a slight exaggeration, but plenty of them do wind up in the lost & found.
+That last figure may be a slight exaggeration, but plenty of them do wind up in the lost and found.
+Make sure you keep track of your electronic devices while traveling.

 Where Lost Stuff Ends Up

-Most lost items are held for anywhere from 30 to 90 days while airlines, airports and security try to reunite you with your belongings.
+Most lost items are held anywhere from 30 to 90 days while airlines, airports, and security try to reunite owners with belongings.
 If that fails, one of three things usually happens (as best as we can figure out):

 - Items are donated to charity